andersonfds/freitool/README.md

 Apple:

-- [x] Login to AppStore Connect (Not available in the CLI as a command, but implemented)
-- [x] Get all apps (Not available in the CLI as a command, but implemented)
 - [x] Patch "what's new" text for an app pending release (Available in the CLI as a command)

 GooglePlay:

-- [x] Patch "what's new" text for an app pending release (Available in the CLI as a command)
+- [x] Patch "release notes" text for an app pending release (Available in the CLI as a command)

 ## Usage